Salvia farinacea

 - Opposite ovate-lanceolate green leaves with coarsely serrated margins

-- Corollas zygomorphic, large lower lip, blue purple
+- Corollas zygomorphic, large lower lip, blue-purple, white or bicolor

 VIDEO created by Andy Pulte for “Landscape Plant Identification, Taxonomy and Morphology” a plant identification course offered by the Department of Plant Sciences, University of Tennessee.